ApiniLabs/PAC-Attributes/README.md

 #### Choice of Keys

-Keys of `attribute groups` and `attributes` SHOULD  refer to a definition in an well-known source or to your own domain:
+Keys of `attribute groups` and `attributes` SHOULD  refer to a definition in an well-known source.
+It CAN also refer to your own domain:

 Source | Example | Comment
 :--|:--|:--